sepkamal/STAT545-hw-Kamal-Sepehr/Hw05/HW05_factor_figure_management.md

 ![](HW05_factor_figure_management_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-8-1.png) Venezuela showed up as blank because the country's name in the diabetes data table was slightly different than in gapminder, and so it's value is listed as NA.
 Therefore I filtered it out from the graph.

 We can see above that the countries are sorted from highest to lowest prevalence.
 This is helpful to convey the information, as mentioned by Tamara Munzner.
-I did not have to use arrange to sort it, as it kept the order of the levels in country.

-I used a color scheme from veridis to give an accurate representation of the difference in gdpPercap between countries.
-There may be a slight trend, with higher gdpPercap countries having higher incidence of diabetes, but it is not clear.
+I used a color scheme from veridis to give an accurate visual representation of the difference in gdpPercap between countries.
+There may be a slight trend, with higher gdpPercap countries having higher incidence of diabetes, but this would require further statistical analysis.
 Canada and the US clearly stand out as having much higher gdpPercap than the rest.

 Also from the graph we can see Mexico had the highest prevalence of diabetes, and Argentina had the lowest.
 Canada was towards the low end.

-As I want to show this plot multiple times in a row (with slightly different inputs) I saved the plot settings to a function.
+As I want to show this plot multiple times (with slightly different inputs) I saved the plot settings to a function.
+I will call upon this function again below.

-Now lets do the same plot using the data table read from the csv file.
-I expect the countries to be sorted alphabetically:
+Now lets make the same plot using the data table read from the csv file.
+I expect the countries to be sorted alphabetically this time:

 ``` r
 gapminder_diabetes_sort_csv %>%